CenturyLinkCloud/PublicKB/Ecosystem Partners/Marketplace Guides/getting-started-with-softnas-cloud-file-gateway-partner-template.md

 CLC Support Team,

 Please create a ticket to import the Ecosystem Partner Template image referenced below to my CenturyLink Cloud Account:
-- Import CenturyLink Ecosystem Partner Source Image: SoftNAS 3.3.1 OVA
+- Import CenturyLink Ecosystem Partner Source Image: SoftNAS OVA
 - My CenturyLink Cloud Account Alias: #### your alias
 - Data Center to import image to: ### name of data center
 - Server Name to import image as: ########## A unique name for the server
-- VLAN in the account to add the Server to: ######## specify a VLAN
+- VLAN in the account to add the [primary] server to: ######## specify a VLAN

-- Additional Notes or work to be done: IMPORTANT: Please make sure that the private IP shows up in Control so that we can add a Public IP through the Portal later on if desired.
+- Do you want High Availability (HA) configured?
+Yes or No?
+(Default is No)
+  - IF you want HA configured:
+  - What datacenter do you want the secondary SoftNAS appliance to reside in?
+(It must be different than where the primary appliance resides.)
+  - What VLAN in the secondary data center do you want the Secondary appliance to reside on?

 Please let me know if you have any questions or issues.
-Kindly send me a reply once the work has been completed and let us know the IP address of the server where this technology has been deployed.
+Kindly send me a reply once the work has been completed and let us know the IP address(es) where this technology has been deployed.

 Thank you very much,